-The Third-Party Designee authorization is substantially equivalent to Form 8821, Tax Information Authorization, but automatically expires one year from the due date (without regard to extensions) for filing your 2005 Form 943.
-If you or your designee desire to terminate the authorization, a written statement conveying your wish to revoke the authorization should be submitted to the IRS service center where the return was processed.
+The Third-Party Designee authorization is substantially equivalent to Form 8821, Tax Information Authorization, but automatically expires one year from the due date (without regard to extensions) for filing your 2006 Form 943.
+If you or your designee desire to terminate the authorization, a written statement conveying your wish to revoke the authorization should be submitted to the IRS service center where the return was processed (see Where to file (without a payment) on page 2).

 Who must sign.
-Form 943 must be signed as follows: • Sole proprietorship-The individual who owns the business.
+Form 943 must be signed as follows: Sole proprietorship-The individual who owns the business

-• Corporation (including an LLC treated as a corporation) - The president, vice president, or other principal officer.
+Corporation (including an LLC treated as a corporation) - The president, vice president, or other principal officer.